-I may change this policy from time to time by updating this page.
+We may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.
-This policy is effective from 11/02/2020.
+This policy is effective from 28/05/2020.

 A cookie is a small text file that may be stored on the hard drive of your computer when you access our Site.
 A "session cookie" expires immediately when you end your session (i.e. close your browser).
 A "persistent cookie" stores information on the hard drive so when you end your session and return to the same website at a later date, the cookie information is still available.
 When you visit our website, we may use both a session and a persistent cookie.
 These cookies may contain information (such as a unique user ID) that is used to track your usage of our website.

 Our website and our e-mails may contain small electronic files known as web beacons (also referred to as clear gifs, pixel tags and single-pixel gifs).
-This allows us to capture certain additional types of information about a visitor's interactions with a website or email and help us analyse our customers' online behaviour and measure the effectiveness of our website, email campaigns, and advertising
+This allows us to capture certain additional types of information about a visitor's actions on a web site or interactions with emails and help us analyse our customers' online behaviour and measure the effectiveness of our website and our advertising.

 - IP addresses;